How does Contrastive Learning Organize Images?: Related Works

-Many studies have explored contrastive learning, with early works assuming that positive samples are (nearly) conditionally independent and establishing a bound on contrastive loss and classification performance (\cite{saunshi2019theoretical}, \cite{lee2021predicting}).
-Later work \cite{wang2022chaos} posited an overlap between intra-class augmented views and provided a bound for downstream performance.
+With the rapid development of contrastive learning, a number of studies have attempted to understand it.
+In line with the framework discussed in the introduction, \cite{saunshi2019theoretical} and \cite{lee2021predicting} initially assumed that positive samples are (nearly) conditionally independent, and then established a bound connecting contrastive loss and classification performance.
+In \cite{wang2022chaos}, the author posited an overlap between intra-class augmented views and provided a bound for downstream performance in relation to optimal contrastive loss.

-However, \cite{saunshi2022understanding} argued that neglecting inductive biases leads to an inadequate understanding of contrastive learning's success and can even result in vacuous guarantees.
-This work also highlighted the minimal overlap between the distributions of augmented images, contradicting assumptions in previous works.
+However, \cite{saunshi2022understanding} contends that neglecting inductive biases of the function class and training algorithm fails to adequately explain the success of contrastive learning, and can even provably result in vacuous guarantees in certain situations.
+Furthermore, the study also asserts that there is minimal overlap between the distributions of augmented images, which contradicts basic assumptions made in numerous previous works.

-Armed with this understanding, we will examine the role of inductive biases and their effect on clustering and classification performance.
+With this understanding of contrastive learning and the existing literature, we will now proceed to explore the role of inductive biases and their impact on clustering and classification performance.